 Mae Hong Son Hilltribe Trek

-We worked with our ground partners, Community Based Tourism-Institute (CBT-I), to develop and deliver an 8-month training program that would build the capacity of three remote hill-tribe communities, and effectively link them together.
+Planeterra worked with our ground partners, Community Based Tourism-Institute (CBT-I), to develop and deliver an 8-month training program that would build the capacity of three remote hill-tribe communities, and effectively link them together.
 The villages of Pha Mon (Red Lahu), Meung Pam (Red Karen), and Jabo (Black Lahu) had received limited travellers prior to our involvement.
-Trainings were provided around the topics of hospitality, waste management, sanitation and hygiene, sustainable development, financial literacy, and reservations.
-Further, each of the communities were taken on a "Learning Journey" to each others villages to experience what the power of tourism can do, and what they can accomplish by working together on their community development plans.
-Within each village, a community association was created to manage the various products and services included in this community trek -- the entire trek is owned and operated by each of the hill-tribe associations.
+Training was provided around the topics of hospitality, waste management, sanitation and hygiene, sustainable development, financial literacy, and reservations.
+Further, each of the communities were taken on a “Learning Journey” to see each other’s villages to experience what the power of tourism can do, and what they can accomplish by working together on their community development plans.
+Within each village, a community association was created to manage the various products and services included in this community trek — the entire trek is owned and operated by each of the hill-tribe associations.